- Solicitors For Business

 Applicants who have been long-time residents in the UK must be able to show evidence of 10 years of continuous and lawful residence in order to qualify for settlement in the UK.

 Family members of a settled resident

-Specific relatives that are dependent on a settled person currently living in the UK can apply for permanent residence.
+Specific relatives that are dependent on a settled person currently living in the UK can apply for Indefinite Leave to Remain.
 These include: